Ehanlion/mist_obsidian/98. Quests/Mist Side Quests.md

 Start by letting the group explore the Salvage Yards.
 Seed the idea that they see Sahuaguin hiding and dashing around.
 Make the traps well telegraphed to high perception creatures.
-Seed the idea that they see some of [[The Following of Alsolace]] sneaking into the Yards Work from here, building to an encounter.
+Seed the idea that they see some of [[The Followers of Alsolace]] sneaking into the Yards Work from here, building to an encounter.
 ### Description
 > [!NOTE] Quest Hook